2022 Nigeria floods: Anambra state

+Bayelsa state

+In the south region, bayelsa, it was gathered that 300 communities were affected by flood.
+Not fewer than 1.3 million people were victims of the natural disaster.
+About 96 persons have died while about 1.2 million people are displaced.
+Report says Findings on the impacts of the 2022 flooding on the residents of Yenagoa, Bayelsa State capital, show that over 71 to 77 per cent of residents were affected through building collapse, household items lost, livestock destroyed and many others.

+Delta state

+Between 26 November and 7 December 2022, it was identified that 78,640 individuals were affected by the floods in 18 locations in Delta State.

 Jigawa state

-Floods struck Jigawa State from August to September, where at least 92 peodied.
+Floods struck Jigawa State from August to September, where at least 92 people died.

 Kano state

 Earlier in the year, the Nigerian Meteorological Agency gave warning of an impending floods in the state.

 Kogi state

 Lokoja, situated at the confluence of the Benue and Niger rivers, is among the worst-affected areas of the flooding.

 Niger state

 In Mariga, Niger State, over 1,500 corpses were washed away from a cemetery.
 Officials said that 650 of the bodies were found and were reburied.

 Yobe state

 Severe flooding struck Yobe State in July and killed four people.